-The Department of Housing and Urban Development (HUD) is the organization that sets specific guidelines for FHA debt-to-income ratios, formulas used to manage the risk of each potential household who borrows FHA loans for home purchases.
-To determine house affordability of an FHA loan, please use our House Affordability Calculator.
-In the Debt-to-Income Ratio drop down selection, there is an option for FHA loan.
+The Department of Housing and Urban Development (HUD) is the organization that sets specific guidelines for FHA debt-to-income ratios and formulas used to manage the risk of each potential household that borrows FHA loans for home purchases.
+To determine the house affordability of an FHA loan, please use our House Affordability Calculator.
+In the Debt-to-Income Ratio drop-down selection, there is an option for FHA loan.

 It becomes immediately apparent that FHA loans have the most stringent debt-to-income ratio requirements.
 After all, the FHA was essentially created to absorb the risk inherent in handing out many loans that could be defaulted at any time.

-However, there are exceptions that can be made for borrowers who cannot adhere to the front nor back-end ratios of 31% and 43%, respectively.
-The HUD can give mortgage lenders leeway to approve borrowers as long as lenders give evidence for significant compensating factors.
-One or more is good enough to qualify borrowers.
+However, there are exceptions that can be made for borrowers who cannot adhere to the front or back-end ratios of 31% and 43%, respectively.
+The HUD can give mortgage lenders leeway to approve borrowers as long as lenders give evidence of significant compensating factors.
+One or more is typically sufficient to qualify borrowers.
 These compensating factors include: